 not so mild neurotic tendencies.
 I’m type A, a virgo to the core, at times obsessive, and this combined with a strong sense of apprehension about travelling again made me super paranoid about being exposed to Corona.
 It was a massive mental effort on my part to feel safe and comfortable about being on the open road again.
 So take my preferred and/or suggested hygiene practices as you will and travel how you see fit.

 But do us all a favour, and wear a fucking mask!
 Thank you.
+Now let’s get into what it’s like to travel Germany during COVID-19.

 Making A Hotel Booking With Booking.com